elzaelkhoury/Pizza_Sales_EDA/Pizza Sales Overview- README.md

 ## Overview
 This project explores pizza sales data to identify trends, best-selling items, and customer behavior patterns.
-The main goal is to use data cleaning and SQL analysis to uncover insights that can help improve business performance and sales strategy.
+The main goal is to use SQL analysis to uncover insights that can help improve business performance and sales strategy.

 ---